torben-w/OMDb-API.NET/README.md

 # OMDb-API.NET
-OMDb-API.NET is a .NET Standard 2.0 API for the [Open Movie Database](http://www.omdbapi.com/), a webservice to obtain movie information as found on IMDb.
+OMDb-API.NET is a .NET Standard 2.0 (C#) API  for the [Open Movie Database](http://www.omdbapi.com/), a web service to obtain movie information as found on IMDb.

 ## Usage ##